hildigerr/warlords/README.md

-warlords
+Warlords and Scumbags
 ========
-Warlords and Scumbags card game server and client.
+ This provides a client and server for the card game.
 Created for CSCI 367 Networking Class at WWU Fall 2013.